squidfunk/mkdocs-material/docs/getting-started.md

 docker pull squidfunk/mkdocs-material
 ```

-The `mkdocs` executable is provided as an entrypoint and `serve` is the default
+The `mkdocs` executable is provided as an entry point and `serve` is the default
 command.
 Start the development server in your project root – the folder where
 `mkdocs.yml` resides — with: